-Stage Problem Mitigation measures Responsible organizations Monitoring activities Cost, thousand \$ Responsible bodies for monitoring the implementation of the work (in order of participation) A. Modernization of the Substation "Tashkent" 500 Overhaul and renovation work, Installation of new equipment 1.
-Water resources water (surface or Compliance with repair and construction standards and regulations; - Waste storage only in designated places EPC Contractor Current technical control and supervision of construction works RPIU, PIU, local construction supervision agency, local nature protection authorities 1.2.
-Pollution of water from the constructio n site All fuel and chemical storage facilities (if any) should be placed on an airtight base with internal bunding; Disposal of lubricating oils and other potentially hazardous liquids into the ground or into water bodies is prohibited; Sedimentation tanks or reservoirs Spill Response Equipment Immediate cleaning in the event of a spill of fuels and lubricants and disposal of their residues; Ensuring removal of surface and drainage runoff from the work site; Timely cleaning of working sites from construction waste; Conducting restoration works in the disturbed areas.
-Fuel and lubricant tanks must be filled according to the prescribed norms; EPC Contractor Periodically, during construction works.
-Measurement at wastewater discharge site of petroleum products, suspended solids: Once per quarter for 1 year RPIU, PIU, local construction supervision agency, GosSIAK, Uzhydromet, or other accredited laboratory
+Stage Problem Mitigation measures Responsible organizations Cost, thousand \$ Responsible bodies for monitoring the implementation of the work (in order of participation) A. Construction of the Substation "Koltsevaya" 500 and related TL Major construction and installation of new equipment 1.
+Water resources 1.1.
+Pollution of water (surface or ground), soil by construction waste construction standards and EPC Contractor Current technical control and supervision of construction works RPIU, PIU, local construction supervision agency, local nature protection authorities

+Stage Problem Mitigation measures Responsible organizations G , Responsible bodies for monitoring the implementation of the work (in order of participation) construction site All fuel and chemical storage facilities (if any) should be placed on an airtight base with internal bunding; Disposal of lubricating oils and other potentially hazardous liquids into the ground or into water bodies is prohibited; Sedimentation tanks or reservoirs Spill Response Equipment Immediate cleaning in the event of a spill of fuels and lubricants and disposal of their residues; Ensuring removal of surface and drainage runoff from the work site; Ttimely cleaning of working sites from construction waste; Conducting restoration works in the disturbed areas.
+Fuel and lubricant tanks must be filled according to the prescribed norms; Do not allow waste petroleum products to be discharged onto the terrain, follow refuelling and transport regulations EPC Contractor Periodically, during construction works.
+Measurement at wastewater discharge site of petroleum products, suspended solids: Once per quarter for 1 year Included in EPC costs 5,0\$ EPC Contractor RPIU, PIU, local construction supervision agency, GosSIAK, Uzhydromet, or other accredited laboratory Land resources Excavation works Restrict the use of heavy machinery to avoid land subsidence and compaction .
+Current technical control and supervision of construction works Included in EPC costs RPIU, PIU, local construction supervision agency.

-Stage Problem Mitigation measures Responsible organizations Monitoring activities Cost, thousand \$ Responsible bodies for monitoring the implementation of the work (in order of participation) -Do not allow waste petroleum products to be discharged onto the terrain, follow 40 refueling and transport regulations 2.
-Land resources 2.1 Excavation works Restrict the use of heavy machinery to avoid land subsidence and compaction .
-EPC Contractor Current technical control and supervision of construction works Included in EPC costs RPIU, PIU, local construction supervision agency.
-During trench excavation soil is stockpiled along the route of water and sewer pipes after pipe-laying Backfilling of trenches with soil compaction Revegetation of disturbed soil cover (ShNK 2.05.02 - 07; KMK 2.05.03-97 2); Prior to the start of main construction works, the fertile soil layer is removed and moved to the site for temporary storage.
-The construction area is cleared of debris and landscaped upon completion of construction activities. contamination Organization of timely collection of construction wastes, their transportation and storage in the designated places EPC Contractor Periodically, during construction work Included in EPC costs RPIU, PIU, local construction supervision agency.
+Stage Problem Mitigation measures Responsible organizations Monitoring activities Cost, thousand \$ Responsible bodies for monitoring the implementation of the work (in order of participation) During trench excavation soil is stockpiled along the route of water and sewer pipes after pipe-laying Backfilling of trenches with soil compaction Revegetation of disturbed soil cover (ShNK 2.05.02 - 07; KMK 2.05.03-97 2); Prior to the start of main construction works, the fertile soil layer is removed and moved to the site for temporary storage.
+The construction area is cleared of debris and landscaped upon completion of construction activities.
+2.2.
+Soil contamination with construction waste Organization of timely collection of construction wastes, their transportation and storage in the designated places Contractor Periodically, during construction work Included in EPC costs RPIU, PIU, local construction supervision agency.
 2.3.
-Fuel and oil leakages Lubricant containers must be filled according to the regulations; Do not allow used oil products to be drained onto the terrain; Comply with 40 refueling and transportation regulations.
-EPC Contractor working technicians Routine monitoring during construction work Included in EPC costs RPIU, PIU, local construction supervision agency, local bodies of SES and nature protection authorities 2.4.
-Breakthrough of Urgent work on pipeline rehabilitation and land remediation.
-EPC Contractor Periodically, during Included in EPC costs RPIU, PIU, local construction
+Fuel and oil leakages Lubricant containers must be filled according to the regulations; Do not allow used oil products to be drained onto the terrain; Comply with refuelling and transportation regulations.
+EPC Contractor working technicians Routine monitoring during construction work RPIU, PIU, local construction supervision agency, local bodies of SES and nature protection authorities